Careers Education, Information, Advice & Guidance (CEIAG)

 Careers provision at Summerhill School is rapidly improving.
-As well as a wide range of events throughout the year, including Post 16 Careers Fair, visiting speakers, off site visits and workshops, we also have access to an independent Connexions Careers Advisor.
+As well as a wide range of events throughout the year, including Post 16 Careers and Higher Education evening, visiting speakers, off site visits and workshops, we also have access to an independent Connexions Careers Advisor.

 If your son / daughter would like an individual Connexions meeting please ask them to see Mr Wollerton, Assistant Head Teacher / Careers Lead in the House Office or Mr Morgan in the Learning Centre to request an appointment.
 Mr Wollerton is available for informal discussions regarding career pathways before school, at breaktime and after school in the House Office.